 Congratulations to recent award-winning undergrads, Megan Sprague and Jacob Petty!

-Megan is one of this year’s recipients of The Association of Earth Science Clubs of Greater Kansas City student scholarship.
+Megan is one of past recipients of The Association of Earth Science Clubs of Greater Kansas City student scholarship.
 She received the award at the Gem and Mineral Show in Kansas City.
 ESU senior, Dustin Burghart, Thadd Barker, and Daniel O'Crowley have also won this award.

 Jake won the Best Undergraduate Presentation Award at this year’s Water and the Future of Kansas conference.
 Jake’s presentation, entitled “Agricultural Contaminants and Stream-aquifer Interaction in the Upper Neosho River, a Mid-continent River” is part of a senior thesis he is completing with Dr. Schulmeister.
 It was funded by ESU’s Undergraduate Research Program (ESURP).

 Career Opportunities in Earth Science

 Excellent career opportunties exist at both the B.S. and M.S. levels for professional employment in the earth sciences.
 In recent years students have found appropriate positions in teaching, governmental agencies, and private companies.
 Interdisciplinary science backgrounds combined with computer expertise, strong communication skills, and/or international experience are highly sought after in the commercial marketplace.
 Several earth-science hot job tracks have been highlighted by U.S. News and World Report in recent years.
 For more on careers in Geoscience, see careers and employers at he American Geological Institute's website.